OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

 >   Caution: Depending on your OpenShift version the playbooks may be limited to
     [Ansible] v2.5 or v2.4.

+>   From March 13th 2019 TLS-SNI-01 validation will have reached
+    its end-of-life for support.
+If you have problems renewing certificates you probably just need to make sure that you're running an up-to-date certbot binary.
+If `certbot --version` reports `0.28` or higher you should be OK.
+For further details refer to the [tls-sni-01] article.

 An [ansible] playbook and roles for a CentOS deployment that can be used to renew Let's Encrypt/[Certbot]-like SSL certificates in an OpenShift cluster.
 The playbook contains two [roles] that involve...